Do I need life insurance for a mortgage?

 Increasing term life insurance

 You may also come across another type of life insurance – increasing term cover.
 This allows you to increase your potential payout each year (your premiums increase too).
-This type of cover is typically less suitable for mortgages, but can be useful if you want to protect yourself against rises in the cost of living.
+This type of cover is typically less suitable for mortgages but can be useful if you want to protect yourself against rises in the cost of living.

 Do you need life insurance with a mortgage?

-If you’re still wondering Do I need life insurance?, here’s a reminder of some of the most important things to consider.
+If you’re still wondering do I need life insurance?, here’s a reminder of some of the most important things to consider:

 - You should certainly consider life insurance if you have a partner or dependants, such as children, still living with you.
 With life insurance, you will have the peace of mind that they’ll be protected financially and able to stay in the family home should you die.